rekendahl/rekendahl.github.io/content/posts/first.md

 I decided to use [Hugo][hugo] mostly because I _love_ the [spf13 Vim distribution][vimspf13].
-I love it so much, in fact, that I decided to create fork it into [edavim][edavim] with a focus on Electronic Design Automation languages.
+I love it so much, in fact, that I decided to create fork it into [vimeda][vimeda] with a focus on Electronic Design Automation languages.
 More on that later.
 When I found that the same author had created a fast, static website generator using [markdown][md] I know I had to try it.